Life Happens. We’re Here to Help.

 EFR accepts Medicaid, cash, and credit/debit cards.

-If you do not have insurance, the cost of your evaluation may be covered by a grant.
+If you do not have insurance, the cost of your evaluation may be covered by a grant you are an Iowa resident and meet income eligibility requirements.
 Eligibility is based on last year’s income and the number of dependents living with you under the age of 17.

 OWI evaluations are conducted for a fixed fee of $125.
 Pricing varies for out-of-state OWI evaluations; please ask the intake specialist by calling 515-243-4200.